-When it comes to researching high-quality sheets, you’ve probably heard the term "thread count" being thrown around a lot.
+When researching high-quality sheets, you’ve probably heard the term “thread count” being thrown around a lot.

-Consumers have been programmed to believe that a high thread count sheet automatically equals higher quality.
+Consumers believe that a high thread count sheet automatically equals higher quality.
 But what is really the best thread count?

 In most cases, sheets with a higher thread count are more expensive than regular cotton sheets, but are they actually better?
-We’re going to take a look at whether or not thread count is really important when purchasing sheets.
+We’re going to take a look at whether or not thread count is critical when purchasing sheets.

 Before we dive into the details, you probably should understand what thread count means.
 Essentially, it is the number of threads or strands that have been woven into a square inch of fabric.